thillRobot/ros_workshop/module4/tutorial4_create_package/tutorial4_create_package.md

 The following names will be used in this tutorial.

- -  `catkin_ws`: name of your workspace (default:  will be used in this tutorial)
+ -  `catkin_ws`: default workspace name
+	 -  `turtlesim`: standard turtlesim package (installed tutorial 3)
+	 	- `turtlesim_node`: simulator node
- -  `tutorial4` : name of your package ()
+	 -  `tutorial4` : custom package (created in this tutorial)
- -  `publisher` : name of your publisher node
+	 	-  `turtlesim_publisher` : custom publisher node
- -  `subscriber` : name of your publisher node
+	 	-  `turtlesim_subscriber` : custom subscriber node

-Follow the general guidelines for [naming in ROS](http://wiki.ros.org/ROS/Patterns/Conventions) if different names are used.
+Follow the general guidelines for [naming in ROS](http://wiki.ros.org/ROS/Patterns/Conventions) if using different names.

-- use descriptive names, very long or very short names are hard to read
+- choose descriptive names, very long or very short names are hard to read
 - **do not** include the < > symbols
 - **do not** use spaces, UPPER CASE letters, or special characters (@,$,*, etc.)
 - the underscore _ character **is** allowed

 ## Instructions for Creating a Custom Package and Node

 ### Update the system before you begin